Jay-davisphem/resume-page-for-zuri-HNG/README.md

 # resume-page-for-zuri-HNG
-A react app written to get to a team in zuri training
+A web app written to get to a team in zuri training